 With a playing career that reached both the collegiate and professional levels, Prairie State College men’s soccer head coach Carlos Reyes knows exactly what is required when it comes to taking a team to the “next level.”

-Entering his second full season at the helm of the Pioneers’ program, Reyes will once again use his wealth of soccer knowledge and expertise to help guide PSC toward its ultimate goal of grasping its first national title in school history.
+Entering his third full season at the helm of the Pioneers’ program in 2018, Reyes will once again use his wealth of soccer knowledge and expertise to help guide PSC toward its ultimate goal of grasping its first national title in school history.

 Already one of the most respected programs in the NJCAA Region IV when he replaced former PSC head coach David Spataru in October of 2015, Reyes’ first season at the reigns was an overwhelming success, to say the least.